 Cycle-Syncing Your Beauty and Body Rituals

 For the longest time, I treated my body like a machine.
 I expected the same energy, skin, mood, and productivity every day.
-I had one skincare routine, one workout style, one pace for everything—regardless of where I was in my cycle.
-Actually, i did not even know exactly the name of the phases.
+I had one skincare routine, one workout style (before I had my girls), one pace for everything, regardless of where I was in my cycle.
+Actually, I did not even know the names of the phases, so of corse, I did not even know that cycle-syncing is a real thing.
+However, it helped to reclaim my energy, restore balance, and reconnect with a part of myself that often gets buried under responsibilities.

-But then, motherhood changed me.
-Hormonal shifts became louder.
+But then, motherhood changed me a lot, and hormonal shifts became louder: listen, I had some very big acnes at 33.
 Fatigue hit harder.
-I started listening.
-I started asking: what if she’s (a.k.a my body) just cyclical?
+Then I started asking: what if she’s (a.k.a my body) just cyclical?

-That’s when I found the idea of cycle-syncing, which is actually not just for food and workouts, but for how I care for myself.
-A very complex and important topic, as it helped me with how I treat my skin or how I move and how I rest.
-You know, it helped me see the bigger picture, the 28 days exactly as my hormones wanted and still want every month to be respected.
+That’s when I found the idea of cycle-syncing, which isn’t just for food and workouts but also for how I care for myself.
+A very complex and important topic, as it helped me understand how I treat my skin, move, and rest.
+You know, it helped me see the bigger picture: the 28 days, exactly as my hormones want and still want every month, to be respected.
+Practically, it helped me see why some days I have zero patience and cry a lot, and how, a few days later, I am unstoppable.

-How I honor the natural rhythm I was never taught to trust.
+How I honor the natural rhythm and my cycle, I was never taught to trust.

 What Is Cycle-Syncing?

-So listen, just like any othet habit, it takes a few day to admit that this is relly working and it is supoorting your body, so You dont wanna give up, keep reading and learning.
+So listen, just like any other habit, it takes a few days to admit that this is really working and supporting your body, so you don’t want to give up.
+Keep reading and learning.

 Instead of fighting against it, you flow with it.
-You shift how you eat (both macros and micros), move, and care for yourself—and everything starts to feel more supportive.
+Nothing overwhelming, nothing complicated.
+You shift how you eat (both macros and micros), drink supportive teas during your cycle, move, and care for yourself, and everything starts to feel more supportive.

 The Inner Seasons of your Menstrual Cycle